Student Conduct Process

 Further the Fact Finding: The SCO determines additional information is needed before making a determination on responsibility.
 The SCO will interview additional witness(es) and/or review additional documents, if any.
 The SCO will render a determination on responsibility whether “more likely than not” a policy violation occurred.

-Letter of Responsibility: The Respondent & the Reporter(s) are sent a letter of the SCO’s decision.
-It will include a rationale for the decision on Responsibility, the charges, and sanction(s) imposed with instruction on how to appeal.
-If found not responsible, the case dismissed.
+Letter of Responsibility: The Respondent & the Complainant are sent a letter of the SCO’s decision which includes a rationale for the decision on Responsibility, the charges, and sanction(s) imposed along with instruction on how to appeal, if they choose.
+If found not responsible, the case is dismissed.

 Possible Sanctions